Solo-FL/EDS/README.md

 # EDS
-Electronic Data Sheet (EDS), describe the CANopen communication behaviour and the object dictionary entries of a SOLO Motor Controllers
+Electronic Data Sheet (EDS), describes the CANopen communication behavior and the object dictionary entries of a SOLO Motor Controllers unit

+# NOTE
+At the moment the file is under alpha release, although we release this version to the public in order to give the opportunity to use and give feedback